 The process isn’t limited to just imitation; it also includes dyes that make the food a more vibrant, plush red and chemicals that enhance the smell to a more pleasant scent.
 These enhancements have the psychological effect of raising our pliant expectations – the juice or product tastes good even before it has been consumed.
 How and why do “flavorists” make these additions?

-How are the flavors created?
+How are artificial flavors made?

 If you look at the label on an item of food, you would observe that it’s adorned with either “natural” flavors or “artificial” flavors – or both!
 Despite the differences in their compositions, which we’ll cover in a minute, there is absolutely no difference in the flavors they generate.
 The function of both flavors is to replicate real flavors by tricking or deceiving the brain into thinking that it’s savoring a real fruit or a delicious pasta.